jwilliams2023/Credit-Card-Rewards-Tracker/README.md

 # Credit Card Rewards Tracker

-A web application built with React and firebase to help users track their progress towards meeting credit card goals.
+A web application built with React to help users track their progress towards meeting credit card goals.
 Users can input their spending target and monthly spend to visualize how long it will take to reach the target along with interactive radial progress bars.

 ## Features

 - **Radial Progress Bars**: Visualize monthly progress towards reaching the credit card signup bonus.
+- **Conditional Progress Display**: The "Visual Progress" heading and radial progress bars only appear after all inputs are filled.
+- **Hover Button for Saved Cards**: The "Saved Cards" button is now a hover button located within the calculator section.
 - **Last Month Highlight**: The final month of progress is highlighted in green to indicate completion.
 - **Dark Mode Toggle**: Switch between light and dark themes for a better user experience.
 - **Real-Time Calculation**: Automatically updates the time required to reach the goal based on spending target and monthly spend.